 Tech Binding Quiver Slots

 To the applause of gear junkies everywhere and to the dismay of skiers on a tight budget, even the tech binding world has quiver slots within this already small niche:

-These categories are a great way to begin the search process and help to put together a setup.
-There is always crossover between the pieces of a setup to accommodate more specific needs.
-One example typically found with bindings is the use of a ski mountaineering binding with all mountain or freeride boots and skis.
-This is usually an experienced backcountry skier that skies hard and fast, but understands that these little mouse traps are truly impressive in their retention capabilities!
+The 4 categories above are a great way to begin the search process and to help put together a setup.
+There are overlaps in performance characteristics in bindings, boots and skis, and there can be crossover to accommodate specific needs.
+A typical example is the use of a ski mountaineering binding with all mountain or freeride boots and skis.
+This type of crossover is usually seen with an experienced backcountry skier that skies hard and fast, but understands that these little mouse traps are truly impressive in their retention capabilities!
 We will also see the reverse sometimes with casual ski tourers that aren't looking for speed up or down.
 A fully functioning all mountain touring binding is then chosen and paired with lighter boots and/or skis to remain weight conscious.

 To choose your tech binding, begin with its intended use and/or quiver slot.
-Then consider the specific functions of each binding to narrow it down within that range.
-If you decide that you want to use a binding slightly different than it's intended purpose- go for it!
+Then consider the specific functions of each binding to narrow it down.
+If you decide that you want to use a binding differently from its intended purpose - go for it!
 Just remember that you are making small sacrifices one way or the other.
-Still can't nail it down?
-Give us a call, email firstname.lastname@example.org or ask a question below and we will get it dialed in.